14w10/MyCppFiles/README.md

 # My C++ Works

 ### These files are all written in C++ and they're the codes I wrote when I'm learning C++.
 Some of them are the basic grammar for C++, some of them are the simple algorithms.
+Some of them have bugs (a lot of), some of them couldn't even execute.

 #### Under Construction.